Canada’s Most Accomplished Work-Life Balance Expert

 This talk is a follow up for the talk on ‘Managing a Changing Workforce’.
 It provides a critical analysis and overview of key disconnects that may be contributing to a disengaged workforce and difficulties with respect to recruitment and retention.
 Issues covered in this talk include work-life balance, reward and recognition, respect, trust, communication, performance management, and talent management/succession planning and offers suggestions on how organizations can make positive changes in each of these areas.
 The talk ends with a summary of how the different generational cohorts view each of these issues and a number of suggestions on how employers and managers can use the information covered in the talk to adapt to meet the needs of employees today.

-Many employers implement family friendly policies such as flextime and compressed workweeks – but do not get the desired results.
-This talk focuses on the reason why many of the family friendly practices just do not seem to work – they are implemented into a culture which focuses on hours of work rather than output: where “presenteeism” is equated with productivity.
+Many employers implement family-friendly policies such as flextime and compressed workweeks – but do not get the desired results.
+This talk focuses on the reason why many of the family-friendly practices just do not seem to work – they are implemented into a culture that focuses on hours of work rather than output: where “presenteeism” is equated with productivity.
 This talk begins with an examination of why employee workloads, especially at the managerial and professional level, have increased over the past several decades.
 It then presents evidence on why employers should care – the impact of high workloads on the employer’s bottom line.
 The talk ends with a number of suggestions on how workloads can be decreased – without hiring more staff.